-If you are good at DIY (Do-it-yourself) solutions and enjoy fixing up things to get them to work better, there are things you can do to improve the efficiency of your appliances, save money, and improve things around your home.
-Some of these things are easy, while others require some skill in mechanics or electricity.
-With summer here, there will be many hot days ahead.
-So now’s the time to spruce up your central air conditioner system.
-For the really big jobs, you might need a professional.
-But there are many things you can do to improve your system on your own.
+If you are good at DIY (do-it-yourself) solutions and enjoy fixing things up to make them even better, you can follow the tips in this blog to increase the efficiency of your appliances, save money, and improve things around your home.
+Some of these steps are easy, while others require some skill in mechanics or electricity.
+Since we are in the thick of the summer season, there will be many hot days ahead, so now’s the time to spruce up your central air conditioning system.
+For the really big jobs or any steps that you’re not comfortable performing yourself, don’t hesitate to contact the professional HVAC contractors at Access Heating & Air.

-Here are 6 great ways to make your central air conditioner operate more efficiently:
+Here are six great ways to make your central air conditioner operate more efficiently:

 Change Your Filters Often

-With central heating and air conditioning units, it is important to keep the air ducts flowing freely, and keep them free of any excess dust or dirt build-up.
-Over time, this build-up can become extreme and often lead to blocking the air conditioner vents.
+With central heating and air conditioning units, it is important to keep the air ducts flowing freely, and keep them free of any excess dust or dirt.
+Over time, this debris can build up so much that it ends up blocking the air conditioner vents.

-Use our handy guide to make sure you install those air filters properly!
+Use our handy guide to make sure you know how to install those air filters properly!

 Keep Your Thermostat Around 78 Degrees